FRCAluminati3555/aluminati-vision/README.md

 7. Navigate back to the scripts directory, and continue with the steps in the setup instructions.

 # Disabling wifi and bluetooth
 FRC requires that all wireless communcation be disabled on the Raspberry Pi to use it in competition.
-Add these lines to /boot/config.txt to disable both wifi and bluetooth.
+Add these lines to /boot/config.txt before the line [pi4] to disable both wifi and bluetooth.
 ```
 dtoverlay=disable-wifi
 dtoverlay=disable-bt